amiroff/NextBook/README.md

 NextBook makes writing technical docs stupid simple while keeping featureset minimal:

+1. Bootstrap a project with `npx create-next-app myAwesomeBook -e https://github.com/amiroff/NextBook/tree/master/template`
-1. Create markdown content files in `pages` folder
+2. Create markdown content files in `pages` folder
-1. Update table of contents
+3. Update table of contents in `config/config.json`
+3. Check [documentation site](https://next-book.vercel.app/) to see what's possible with NextBook

 ... and voila 🎉!
 This should be enough to have a statically generated documentation page or book.